-I want to talk to you today about a very simple intervention that can save you a ton of headaches and increase your productivity and happiness.
+I want to talk to you today about a simple intervention that can save you a ton of headaches and increase your productivity and happiness: Take a break.

 Sometimes my work can be frustrating.
 I spend a lot of my time writing, and it can be difficult to figure out how to communicate ideas clearly.
-Recently I was editing a manuscript that I am an author on, and I started to get frustrated.
+Recently I was editing a manuscript, and I started to get frustrated.
 I knew what we had down wasn’t great.
 The writing and presentation of results was disorganized and confusing.
 I kept trying to move sections around and re-write certain parts of the paper.
 The paper didn’t seem to be improving.
 In fact, I wondered if I was making it worse.

 My anger and frustration didn’t help me think any clearer.
 In fact, I think my anger and frustration made the situation worse.

 When I get in situations like these, I need to take a break.
 I need to put down my laptop, and do something else.
 Maybe move on to a different project, or even exercise or watch a movie.
-Whatever it is, I need to put the project aside and take a break from it, at least for the rest of the day.
+Whatever it is, I need to put the project aside and take a break from it.

-After I take a break, what usually happens is when I get back to the project, a day or two later, I’m in a better place emotionally and can think more clearly.
-And I usually have better results.
+After I take a break, when I get back to the project a day or two later, I’m in a better place emotionally and can think more clearly.
+I usually have better results.

-This advice to take a break can be helpful in our relationships as well.
+The advice to take a break can help our relationships as well.
 When I am angry or frustrated, it is difficult for me to think and communicate clearly.
-I might say something to my friend or family member I regret later, which can make things worse.
-A better option might be to take a break and cool down, and come back to the discussion at a later date.
+I might say something to my friend or family member I regret later.
+A better option is to take a break and cool down, and come back to the discussion at a later date.

 Most of the time in life, it’s okay to take a break and come back to something later.
 There usually isn’t a rule that says we need to finish a project or deal with an interpersonal issue right this second.
-Because the fact of the matter is, when you are feeling angry or frustrated, you are less likely to be successful in whatever it is you are trying to accomplish.
+Because the reality is, when you are feeling angry or frustrated, you are less likely to be successful in whatever it is you are trying to accomplish.

 This is true whether you are writing a paper or trying to resolve a conflict with your spouse.